jchapuis/fullstackscala-scaladays2025/slides.md

  - the codebase as a whole is leaner. benefit from code sharing between front and back, and from Scala's expressiveness.
 No more huge quantities of teraform YAML, helm charts, API definitions, etc.
  - third-party library surface and ecosystem is also naturally reduced.
 Less update work, less possibilities for unwanted regression, etc.
  - scalajs library ecosystem, laminar in particular, is super powerful and allows for richly interactive experiences
- - some say webassembly is the future for many applications, imagine doing AI in the browser for privacy etc.
+ - some say webassembly is the future for many applications, scalajs is ideally suited for that, imagine doing AI in the browser for privacy etc.

 <!-- ---
 ## But...I'm a __backend__ engineer, period!